It’s a budget friendly & fun way to kick-off summer reading, and it might become a summertime tradition in your neighborhood.

 - Round 1 begins!
 The child that drew #1 picks a book, then the child that drew #2 picks a book, and so on.

 - Before beginning round 2 & round 3, draw numbers again.
 This turns the book swap into a game, adds to the fun and prevents the same child from always having first pick or always having last pick!

 - So…each child arrived at the party with 3 books, and they’ll leave with 3 books!

 - After the final round, make bookmarks (using scrap paper, markers & assorted stickers).

 - Have information to give the children on summer reading clubs at your local library or bookstore.
 Most clubs offer incentives or prizes for reading!

 - Refreshments…let the children make their own ice cream sundaes!

 - HAPPY SUMMER READING!

-A book swap doesn’t have to be just for kids…why not host a summer book swap with your girlfriends!
+A book swap doesn’t have to be just for kids…why not host a summer book swap party with your girlfriends!

 P.S. – When my children were in elementary school, I loved hosting a summer book swap!
 It became an annual tradition!
 The children enjoyed seeing each other after school was out, they loved getting new books and making bookmarks was a huge hit!
-If you host a summer book swap…please let me know how it goes!
+If you host a summer book swap party…please let me know how it goes!